 - Visual Images of Washington, DC

 Materials within the Washingtoniana collections are available to researchers in the Special Collections Research Center reading room in accordance with SCRC access policies.
+If you are interested in reviewing our Washingtoniana materials, please contact us via our webform.

 The curatorial staff of Washingtoniana acquire content through donations of materials.
 These new collections will become a part of the community’s collective memory and enrich the available resources used for new discoveries.
 Special Collections stores archival collections in an environmentally controlled secure storage facility and oversees proper handling and use by researchers.
 We provide research access to the contents of the records in our reading room and submit collection descriptions to national databases including WorldCat and ArchiveGrid.
 All these tools inform researchers that GW is the repository holding specific collections or groups of collections that match their research needs.
 If you have a collection you would like considered for donation to GW please contact Collections Coordinator and Manuscripts Librarian, Jennifer King, firstname.lastname@example.org, 202-994-0628.